-Most hit and run cases in San Francisco, CA, result in only property damage.
+Most hit and run cases in California result in only property damage.
 Property damage hit and run cases can involve either attended property (such as another occupied vehicle driving down the road) or unattended property (such as a parked car, mail box, or fence).
 The criminal investigation begins when a witness sees the crash and writes down the driver’s license plate number.
 Officers can then figure out who owns the vehicle and travel to that person’s home or business to interrogate them about the crash.

 After finding the owner of the vehicle, the officer wants a confession to determine the following: